varunvarmat/Precise-Image-Generation/README.md

 # Precise-Image-Generation
-Contains code and data for P.I.G
+Contains code and data for Precise Image Generation